 - Lightweight waterproof jacket: Super essential for Europe in the autumn months.
 Here is what I recommend – lightweight and packable

 - Travel documents and wallet: Don’t forget your passport, travel visa, and currency.
 Carry them in an RFID travel wallet.
 Here is my favorite one from Pacsafe

-Here are the list of Europe autumn destinations to consider for your visit.
+Here is the list of Europe autumn destinations to consider for your visit.

 September: LEM Festival, Catalunya Day, Festa Major de la Barceloneta (top Europe autumn destinations)

 October: Sitges Festival Internacional de Cinema de Catalunya